sefire-org/.github/profile/README.md

 🐙🐙🐙🐙**P**roduct <br>
 🐙🐙🐙🐙🐙**I**ncubation <br>

-SEFIRE-OCTOPI is a segment of the SEFIRE business, where we try to make products that we are really passionate about!
+SEFIRE-OCTOPI is a segment of the SEFIRE business, where we try make and develope our own products, based on stuff we are really passionate about!

 ### 🚀 Our Mission
 At SEFIRE, we strive to make products that everyone would find useful in their daily lives.